scalameta/mdoc/website/blog/2018-12-30-introduction.md

 There are many benefits to using this approach over the REPL:

-- better performance: the document is compiled once and classloaded once instead of compiled + classloaded per-statement.
+- better performance, the document is compiled and classloaded once per-document instead of per-statement.
 - language features like companion objects, overloaded methods and mutually recursive methods work as expected.
+- compiler options like `-Ywarn-unused-import` don't report spurious warnings.
 - the mdoc instrumentation builds a data structure giving us control over pretty-printing of static types and runtime values.

-However, one challenge with the approach is that error messages point to cryptic positions in the instrumented code instead of the original markdown source.
+However, one challenge with the approach is that compiler errors point to cryptic positions in the instrumented code instead of the original markdown source.

 ## Clear error messages